OpenNMT/OpenNMT-py/docs/source/FAQ.md

 #### Tagging
 For tagging dataset, we support input file in plain text file format.

-Each line of the input file should contain token and its tagging, different fields should be separated by a delimiter(default space) while sentences are separated by a blank line.
+Each line of the input file should contain one token and its tagging, different fields should be separated by a delimiter(default space) while sentences are separated by a blank line.

 A example of input file is given below (`Token X X Label`):
   ```